 You recognize a serious conflict in the team - now it's time to act.
 Solutions from an upper level do not promise much success.
 Often it helps to sit down together to find an acceptable solution.

-There are various methods for dealing with conflicts in the team.
+There are various methods for dealing with conflicts in a team.
 If it is a factual conflict, there are often several ways to solve it.
-With a little creativity and honesty, you can come up with new ways of thinking.
+With a little creativity and honesty you come to new ways of thinking.

 Solving conflicts in a team - methods that have proven their worth: